 How to feed a rotation diet

 There is no right or wrong way to feed a rotation diet.
-You can feed one food in the morning, and a different one at night, or you can change foods weekly, or monthly.
+You can feed one food in the morning, and a different one at night.
+You can change foods weekly, or monthly.
 You can feed a variety of foods throughout the week.

 Some cats may experience mild GI upset when changing foods, and the general recommendation is to introduce new foods slowly and gradually.
 Typically, rotation feeding does not cause GI problems when in a healthy cat when you’re rotating grain-free canned or raw food.
 If your cat has a sensitive stomach, you can rotation feed over a period of a week by gradually mixing in some of the new food with the old and gradually reducing the amount of the old until you’re feeding only the new food.

 Probiotics can help ward off any potential GI issues.
 Regardless of whether you rotation feed or not, I recommend the use of a good probiotic on a daily basis.
 Probiotics have multiple benefits on not just the intestinal tract, but the immune system as a whole.
-I like Dr. Goodpet’s Feline Digestive Enzymes, a combination of probiotics and enzymes.
+My favorite probiotic is Dr. Goodpet’s Feline Digestive Enzymes*, a combination of probiotics and enzymes.

 How I rotation feed Allegra and Ruby